-Carbadox is an antibiotic used in swine (hogs and pigs) for production purposes (e.g., increased rate of weight gain and improved feed efficiency) and therapeutic purposes (e.g., to control swine dysentery and bacterial swine enteritis).
-While carbadox is an antimicrobial, it does not pose the same resistance issues as other antimicrobials and is not considered important to human medicine.
+Carbadox is an animal drug used in swine (hogs and pigs) for production purposes (e.g., increased rate of weight gain and improved feed efficiency) and therapeutic purposes (e.g., to control swine dysentery and bacterial swine enteritis).
+Carbadox is an animal drug shown to be carcinogenic in laboratory animals.
+While carbadox is also an antimicrobial, it does not pose the same resistance issues as other antimicrobials and is not considered important to human medicine.

-2. What are the approved animal drug products containing carbadox?
+2. What is the current status of the approved animal drug products containing carbadox?